Here’s a good Winnmere aerial. It’s the Given farm property in the late 1940s, with annotations. Photo sent by Ron Given and marked up with his help.

 This is the corner of Cambridge St. (Route 3A) and Wilmington Road (Route 62), currently the home of a bustling Mobil station and Carli Convenience.
 The building in the background is the North School, which still stands today at the corner of Chestnut Ave. and Wilmington Road, painted red and purple at the moment.
 The first two pics are 1930.
 Second pair is late 1950s.

 That’s Kay Motors on the left, run by “Old Honest Dennis,” also known as Dennis Wager.
 It’s long gone.
-But that white house lives on!
+But the adjacent white house lives on!

 Millie’s Variety was on the corner of Cambridge St. and Four Acre Drive, before the latter existed.
 Photo credit: Stan Anderson Jr., whose parents owned the place.